Free Short Story: Plant Number Nine

 What I Write

-I write young adult and contemporary women’s novels.
+I write contemporary young adult novels and novels for the general market.
 Currently, I am seeking representation while continuing to work on my craft.

 Life is messy and beautiful.
 In everyone’s story there is truth and hope.
 My novels are about common struggles and the triumph of finding faith to carry on through those battles.